 Mind blowing bacon and cheese recipes for bacon lovers

 The best thing about the duo of bacon and cheese may well be that most of us, usually, have them on hand.
 If we don’t, we know exactly where to find them.
-One of these recipes will get the job whether the craving for something warm and indulgent has struck; unexpected guests have dropped in; or, you’re entertaining and want to impress.
+One of these bacon and cheese recipes will get the job whether the craving for something warm and indulgent has struck; unexpected guests have dropped in; or, you’re entertaining and want to impress.

 Cheesy Spinach and Bacon Nacho Dip for Grown Ups

 Although some may turn their noses up at Velveeta, the truth remains that it’s an excellent choice.
 Try this recipe, especially if you’re a bacon or spinach aficionado.
-Cheesy Spinach and Bacon Nacho Dip made with Velveeta is creamy, and delicious.
+Cheesy Spinach and Bacon Dip made with Velveeta is creamy, and delicious.
 Granted, it won’t qualify as a health food per se, but at least it’s got greens in it!

 You can serve it with fresh cut crudite for dipping.
 Eating a delicious bowl of cheese makes one feel we’re making a grown-up choice.

 Bacon Ranch Cheese Ball

 The prep time alone makes this Bacon Ranch Cheese Ball a winner.
-Assuming you have all of the ingredients on hand, this makes an amazing last-minute snack for Sunday afternoon football.
+Assuming you have all of the ingredients on hand for this bacon and cheese recipe, this makes an amazing last-minute snack for Sunday afternoon football.
 Equally amazing as a fun treat for surprise guests.

 Recipe author Alyssa Rivers notes this is one of the most popular recipes on her blog, The Recipe Critic.
 She’s a fan of making this cheese ball as a gift for friends, along with neighbors, during the holidays.